ElektraInitiative/libelektra/doc/help/kdb-getmeta.md

 `kdb getmeta <key name> <metaname>`

-Where `key name` is the full path to the key and `metaname` is the name of the metakey the user would like to access.
+Where `key name` is the name of the key and
+`metaname` is the name of the metakey the user would like to access.

 ## DESCRIPTION